Responsible for all phases of the design and programming of building automation systems.

 Duties and Responsibilities

-Performs design and project management or programming and project management on at least two large projects, preferably $400,000 or larger.
+Performs design and project management or programming and project management on at least two jobs, preferably $150,000 or larger.

 Selects and manages subcontractors on at least two projects.

-Independently performs all engineering tasks on at least 8 medium size projects (preferably of $100,000 to $200,000) including: project management; design; sequence of operations; controller software; front end hardware set up; all front-end software creation and set up; system functional testing; customer training; and job commissioning.
+Independently performs all engineering tasks on at least 8 projects (preferably of $50,000 to $100,000) including: project management; design; sequence of operations; controller software; front end hardware set up; all front-end software creation and set up; system functional testing; customer training; and job commissioning.

-Performs job reconciliation of at least four jobs that are at least $50,000 or larger as acting project manager.
+Performs job reconciliation of at least four projects that are at least $50,000 or larger as acting project manager.

 Meets all project deadlines and works within budget hours.